Rent vs income by country: median net salary, rent and tax burden

 • Compares local median net income, urban and national rent, and housing burden in one model.

-• Connects static rent and income benchmarks with API-backed tax burden.
+• Connects static rent and income benchmarks with live tax burden.

 • Useful for relocation, remote work and salary negotiation decisions with a housing-cost lens.